PepiZlatev/Battleships/README.md

   * can add ship
   * can fight another user's ship

+## Tech Stack:
+- Java
+- HTML\CSS
+- Spring Boot
+- MySQL

 ## Screenshots:

 The index page is the main page of the web app.
+If you are not logged in, you have no access to the home and and ship-adding page.

 Index
 ![index](https://github.com/PepiZlatev/Battleships/blob/master/screenshots/index-page.png)